-Chris has represented clients in state and federal courts and in arbitration proceedings, and has considerable experience with international dispute resolution.
-Over the course of his career, Chris has represented owners, general contractors, construction managers, and subcontractors through the various stages of dispute resolution, from claim preservation through trial.
-Throughout each of these phases, Chris has advised his clients how to reach the most efficient and economical resolutions to their disputes.
+Chris represents clients in state and federal courts and in arbitration proceedings, and has considerable experience with international dispute resolution.
+Chris represents owners, general contractors, construction managers, and subcontractors through the various stages of dispute resolution, from claim preservation through trial.

 Chris graduated cum laude from Yale University and later from the University of Virginia School of Law, where he served as a Dillard Fellow Legal Research and Writing Instructor.

-- Representing a general contractor joint venture (comprised of two ENR U.S. Top 20 contractors and an ENR Top 100 contractor) in an arbitration concerning the design and construction of a US$1.5 billion data center in Utah.
-The eight-party case proceeded through one week of an American Arbitration Association evidentiary hearing before reaching settlement after the joint venture put on its affirmative case.
+- Represented a general contractor joint venture (comprised of two ENR U.S. Top 20 contractors and an ENR Top 100 contractor) in an arbitration concerning the design and construction of a US$1.5 billion data center in Utah.
+The eight-party case proceeded through one week of an American Arbitration Association evidentiary hearing before reaching settlement after Chris’s joint venture client put on its affirmative case.

 - Represented an at-risk construction manager concerning the construction of a luxury condominium project in New York City.
 As co-lead trial counsel through a nearly three-week arbitration hearing, Chris helped the construction manager obtain a Final Award of over $10 million on its affirmative claims.
 The Final Award overturned the Owner's improper default termination claim, and dismissed the Owner's $120 million counterclaim in its entirety.